 A quick hack you can use is to remind readers that they have the freedom to choose, a strategy based in psychology.

 “But you are free” (BYAF) reminds the reader they are free to refuse a request.
 In a study using BYAF in a non-sales context, conversion rates DOUBLED among 22,000 participants.

 Here’s one way to apply BYAF when conducting an online survey:

 We’d be honored if you would share your insights on our 2015 homeowners survey, but you are free to pass on the opportunity as well.

-If you need to breathe a little life into your copy, there are 10 easy-to-learn hacks to make you a better copywriter.
+If you need to breathe a little life into your copy, there are 10 easy-to-learn copywriting hacks to make you a better writer.

 Start by writing in a conversational style and getting into the head of your reader.
 Appeal to their hopes and dreams, and communicate with them like you’re telling a story.

 Write killer headlines to get their attention, and maintain their attention by carefully choosing the order that you’re writing all your important points.